 Hazardous Waste

-Did you know?!?!?!
 The Highway Department will not accept latex paint during the Hazardous Waste Day.
 Latex paint is non-hazardous and can simply be hardened and then placed in your regular trash for residential pickup.
 Oil based paints, thinners or stains on the other hand, CAN be brought to the Foxborough Highway Department on Mondays (excluding holidays) between the hours of 8:00am to 3:00pm.

 Have old batteries?
 That's a tricky one!
 DEPENDING on the type of battery, you can dispose some in the household trash!
+Visit the DPW's Trash & Recycling page for more info!

-Need to dispose of hazardous waste immediately, this site also has a list of private disposal facilities open to all municipalities.
-Check out their website under "Find a Collection Facility Near You" to see what they'll accept and proper disposal procedures.
+Need to dispose of hazardous waste immediately?
+Find a Collection Facility Near You and see a list of private disposal facilities open to all municipalities as well as what they'll accept and proper disposal procedures.

 Contaminated Sites